Zabanaa/jabbbar/README.md

 Before you start using Jabbbar, please ensure you have registered an application with Dribbble on their [developers site][1].

-Give your application a name, a description, a url and a callback url (which will be used to redirect your users after they agree to give you access to their information) You will then get two keys: a **client id** and a **client secret**.
+You will be asked to give your app a name, a description, a url and a callback url.
+(Which will be used to redirect your users to your site after they agree to give you access to their account information).

+When your app is registered, You will be given two keys: a **client id** and a **client secret**.
 Make note of those as you will need both to request an access token.

 _Be careful not to share your client secret publicly_